pyro0ownz/Proxies/README.md

 For the updated proxy testing script, you need the following Python libraries:

 requests: For sending HTTP/HTTPS requests, and with SOCKS support if you install requests[socks]. concurrent.futures: This is part of the standard Python library (no separate installation needed) and is used for concurrent execution.
+You also need tqdm for the scanner.
 Here’s how you can install the necessary libraries:

 requests with SOCKS support: